Lina Hidalgo: Alleged bid rigging

+In March 2024, DA Ogg lost her primary election.
+Prior to leaving office, DA Ogg transferred the case to the Texas Attorney General’s Office.
+On January 29, 2025, the Texas Attorney General’s Office filed a motion to dismiss all charges in the “interest of justice.”

 2022 election

-Hidalgo defeated her opponent, Alexandra del Moral Mealer, by a margin of around 17,000 votes out of 1 million votes cast (50.8% to 49.2%).
+Hidalgo defeated her opponent, Alexandra del Moral Mealer, by a margin of around 18,000 votes out of 1 million votes cast (50.8% to 49.2%).
+Mealer filed a lawsuit in an attempt to overturn the results, but dropped the lawsuit ten months later.

 Bilingual constituency relations

 Hidalgo was criticized after a March 2019 news conference in which she spoke in English and Spanish about the health implications of a massive chemical fire.
 She was addressing constituents and reporters from English- and Spanish-language media outlets.
-A Chambers County commissioner posted on social media: "English, this is not Mexico."
+A Chambers County commissioner, Mark Tice, posted on social media: "English, this is not Mexico."